Root Canal Specialist in Diamond Bar, CA

 Apicoectomy and Endodontic Microsurgery: What It Is, When It Is Used, Procedure Steps, Recovery, Risks, Success, and Cost

-An apicoectomy (also written apicectomy) is a form of endodontic microsurgery also called root-end surgery or apical surgery.
+An apicoectomy (also spelled apicectomy) is a form of endodontic microsurgery also called root-end surgery or apical surgery.
 In plain terms, it is a surgical procedure that removes the tip of a tooth root (the apex) and treats infection or inflammation in the tissues around that root end.
-The goal is to preserve a natural tooth when conventional treatment alone cannot predictably resolve persistent apical disease.
+The goal is to preserve a natural tooth when conventional (non-surgical) treatment alone cannot predictably resolve persistent apical disease.

 -